florianamoser/splicer/documentation/sample-fixtures.md

 ## Sample Fixtures

-Sample fixtures are custom 3D-printed holders designed to mount physical samples securely on top of Splicer’s C-axis.
-Their purpose is to hold and stabilize the sample during the image-making process and ensure proper alignment within the optical axis of the apparatus.
+Sample are mounted with custom 3D-printed holders on top of Splicer’s C-axis.
+The fixtures' purpose is to hold and stabilize the sample during the image-making process and ensure proper alignment within the optical axis of the apparatus.

 ## Base Sample Fixture File